menu

 Demographics

-The citizens of Albany are slightly less educated than the national average of 21.84% for the average city or town: 16.60% of adults in Albany have a bachelor's degree or advanced degree
+The percentage of adults in Albany with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.52% of adults in Albany have a bachelor's degree or advanced degree.

-The per capita income in Albany in 2022 was $35,567, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $142,268 for a family of four.
+The per capita income in Albany in 2022 was $35,788, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $143,152 for a family of four.
 However, Albany contains both very wealthy and poor people as well.

 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be White.
-Important ancestries of people in Albany include German, Norwegian, Irish, English, and Swiss.
+Important ancestries of people in Albany include German, Norwegian, Irish, Swiss, and English.

 The most common language spoken in Albany is English.
 Other important languages spoken here include Polish and German/Yiddish.